mike-hearn/useapassphrase/passphrase_advocate.md

 Because humans are terrible at creating secure passwords.
 The [famous xkcd comic][1] got it right: humans have been trained to use <b>hard-to-remember</b> passwords that are <b>trivial</b> for computers to guess.

 Why are human created passwords so darn guessable?
 Because we tend to follow predictable patterns.
-We tend to create passwords that fall into common patterns: passwords based on names, locations, dates or just common English words.
+We create passwords based on things we can remember, such as names, locations, dates or just common English words.
 Then, we add some spice with a capital letter, some numbers, or a symbol.

 Does your password fall into this group?